hwjsnc/rust-compression-comparison/README.md

 ![Decompression speed by size reduction for the Silesia corpus](plots/d-dc-silesia.png)

-At the highest range of compression (smallest compressed sizes, >70% size reduction), there are four contenders: rust-lzma, brotli/brotlic (which have similar overall performance), bzip2, and zstd. rust-lzma achieves the best compression and, at a given speed, generally compresses faster than zstd and brotli. brotli decompresses faster than rust-lzma and zstd decompresses faster than brotli. zstd compresses about as fast or faster than brotli but doesn't quite reach the same top size reduction. bzip2 compresses faster than rust-lzma but has the slowest decompression speed.
+At the highest range of compression (smallest compressed sizes, >70% size reduction), there are four contenders: rust-lzma, brotli/brotlic (which have similar overall performance), bzip2, and zstd. rust-lzma achieves the best compression and, at a given speed, generally compresses better than zstd and brotli. brotli decompresses faster than rust-lzma and zstd decompresses faster than brotli. zstd compresses about as fast or faster than brotli but doesn't quite reach the same top size reduction. bzip2 compresses faster than rust-lzma but has the slowest decompression speed.